|Coach's Orders: The LaMont Jordan Story|

 Less than five days before training camp started, Jordan was working harder than ever.
 He stood in the Maryland weight room and, for a change, was happy to be there.
 The former Terp sat, stretching underneath a plaque on the wall that read, “Nothing is more common in life than unsuccessful men with talent.”
 Jordan, finishing up his workout, took off his "Rest in Peace Coach Lynch" T-shirt, the same one he ran in everyday for the summer.
 He was now sitting on the weight bench changing his shoes where the plaque above his head read, “Good is not enough when better is possible.”
 Although all the plaques were put in place to motivate today's current players, they read like testimonies of Jordan’s new outlook on life.

-Jordan walks out of the gym carrying the same black duffle bag he has had since his rookie year in the NFL, feeling good and at peace with himself.
+Jordan walks out of the gym carrying the same black duffel bag he has had since his rookie year in the NFL, feeling good and at peace with himself.
 He has lost almost 30 pounds since he gave coach McDaniels his word that he would not let him down.
 His off season and time home in Maryland have both just about come to an end and he couldn’t be more ready to get back to work.
 As he leaves the facility, he runs into one of his old trainers from college who looks shocked to see him on campus, and working out at that.
 The trainer jokingly asks Jordan why he is running in the heat.
-Jordan smiles then says, “It’s all a matter of who wants it more.”
+Jordan smiles and says, “It’s all a matter of who wants it more.”

 Follow LaMont Jordan all season long by listening to "LaMont's Locker " every Wednesday on PlayersVoice.com